Impact of noise on inverse design: The case of NMR spectra matching: Theory Methods

 \subsection{Data}

 The QM9-NMR\cite{qm9nmr, ramakrishnan_quantum_2014} dataset was used in this work, containing 130'831 small molecules up to nine heavy atoms (CONF) with chemical shieldings at the mPW1PW91/6-311+G(2d,p)-level of theory.
 We used the 20 most common stoichiometries (Fig.\ref{fig:workflow}~b)), having a minimum of 1.7k constitutional isomers available in the dataset.

-To extend the QM9-NMR C$_7$O$_2$H$_{10}$ constitutional isomers space, we generated 54'641 SMILES using Surge\cite{surge}.
-3D structures have been generated using ETKDG\cite{riniker_better_2015} and CREST\cite{crest} using GFN2-xTB/GFN-FF.
-Adding the structures to QM9, a total pool size of 56.95k C$_7$O$_2$H$_{10}$ isomers was obtained.
+To extend the QM9-NMR C$_7$O$_2$H$_{10}$ constitutional isomers space, we used the systematic graph enumeration software Surge\cite{surge} to generate 54'641 SMILES.
+3D geometries of all SMILES have been generated using the ETKDG\cite{riniker_better_2015} method in RDKit.
+Lowest lying conformer structures were sampled using the CREST\cite{crest} algorithm, using the GFN2-xTB/GFN-FF composite method in a meta-dynamics based sampling scheme, with a final relaxation at the GFN2-xTB level.
+Adding all successfully generated structures to QM9, a total pool size of 56.95k C$_7$O$_2$H$_{10}$ isomers was obtained.

 For the training of chemical shift machine learning models, we selected C$_8$OH$_{12}$, C$_8$OH$_{10}$, C$_8$OH$_{14}$, C$_7$O$_2$H$_{8}$ and C$_7$O$_2$H$_{12}$ constitutional isomers, yielding a total of 143k \ciso and 214k \hiso training points, respectively.